k8ssandra/k8ssandra/docs/content/en/reference/crd/cass-operator-crds-latest/_index.md

         <td><b>replaceNodes</b></td>
         <td>[]string</td>
         <td>
+          DEPRECATED Use CassandraTask replacenode to achieve correct node replacement.
 A list of pod names that need to be replaced.<br/>
         </td>
         <td>false</td>
       </tr><tr>